 Wealthier nations stand by their subsidies, and some economists argue that many farmers in the developed world would go out of business without them.
 Farmers and corporations that engage in farming have considerable political clout in the United States and other developed nations, and have convinced lawmakers to maintain the subsidies.
 Some governments subsidize farms for national security reasons, saying they do not want to rely on other nations for food.
 Others mention cultural concerns, including a desire to keep traditional styles of agriculture alive.
 This is especially true in parts of Europe, where some farm products—French cheeses, for example—have become entwined with the national cultural identity.

-Leading the agenda at the ninth WTO ministerial conference, in Bali, are trade facilitation, agriculture, and duty- and quota-free market access for the least developed countries.
-This falls short of completing the full Doha Round agenda, but, by salvaging parts of Doha the organization may seal its first new multilateral trade agreement since its inception.
+Trade facilitation, agriculture, and duty- and quota-free market access led the agenda at the December 2013, ninth WTO ministerial, conference in Bali.
+That fell short of completing the full Doha Round, but by salvaging only parts of Doha, the WTO was able to seal its first new multilateral trade agreement since its inception.

 Are regional trade agreements a threat to the WTO?